Kalindi (footballer)

 Kalindi Alves de Souza (29 August 1993 – 10 April 2022), known as Kalindi, was a Brazilian professional footballer who played as a right-back.

 Club career

 Kalindi made his professional debut in the Segunda Liga for Penafiel on 2 December 2015 in a game against Mafra.

-On 10 April 2022, he died in Brazil due to a cardiac arrest, after a battle with an autoimmune disease.
+On 10 April 2022, he died in Brazil due to a cardiac arrest after battling an autoimmune disease.